guildai/guildai/guild/tests/copy-sourcecode-warnings.md

     WARNING: Found more than 100 source code files but will only copy 100 as a safety measure.
 To control which files are copied, define 'sourcecode' for the operation in a Guild file.
-    WARNING: Skipping potential source code file ./big.txt because it's too big.
-To control which files are copied, define 'sourcecode' for the operation in a Guild file.

 The run source code: